OmarMiniesy/Notes/Security/Web Application Security/File Upload.md

 When web servers allow users to upload files without validations, this opens the door for remote code execution (RCE) vulnerabilities and [[Reverse Shells]].

-> Severity depends on the amount of validation enforced.
+Severity depends on the amount of validation enforced.
 * If file type isn't validated, then `php` shells can be uploaded.
 * If name isn't validated, then important files can be replaced.
 * If [[Directory Traversal]] is a vulnerability of that server, then attackers can upload files to any place.
 * If file size isn't validated, DDOS attacks can take place by filling the disk space.
 * Can be used to upload HTML files that can implement `javascript` code to carry out [[Cross Site Scripting (XSS)]] or [[Cross Site Request Forgery (CSRF)]] attacks.

 > The attack is basically uploading a file, then using [[HTTP]] follow-up requests to trigger it

 ---
 ### Handling Static Files

+The way static files are handled is done by first identifying the extension of the file in the path.
-Server parses the path in the request to identify file extension.
-Determines the type of file by comparing it to a list of mappings between extensions and MIME types.
+- It then determines the type of file by comparing it to a list of mappings between extensions and MIME types.

+What happens next is the following:
-* If file is non-executable, server sends the file in [[HTTP]] response.
+* If file is non-executable (image or HTML page), server sends the file in [[HTTP]] response to the client.
-* If file is executable and server executes files, it will assign the variables with the given parameters and run the script.
-Output may be sent in HTTP response.
+* If file is executable and server executes these files, it will assign the variables with the given parameters and run the script.
+Output may be sent in HTTP response to client.
 * If file is executable and server doesn't execute files, it will respond with an error.
 Sometimes the contents of the file may be served as plain text in a response.

 > [[HTTP]] header `Content-Type` tells us what the server thinks the file type is.
-> If the header isn't explicitly sent, it contains result of file extension/MIME mapping.
+If the header isn't explicitly sent, it contains result of file extension/MIME mapping.

 ---

-### Web Shell
+### Web Shells

 ##### Framework Identification